 Convinced that the group could do more to work with the community outside of University City, McCloud emphasized this need in her interviews for the positions she applied to.
 “Originally, I interviewed for Treasurer and one other position,” says McCloud.
 “But I also wanted to emphasize how DWIB could do more to give back to the community because that was something huge in my upbringing.”

 Reminded of the commitment to service that her mother instilled in her family as a child, McCloud wanted to see the organization make more of an impact and extend its reach far outside of Drexel’s campus.
 “At the time, there were no events centered toward the community.
 We would collaborate with organizations, but there was nothing that made DWIB stand out as a whole, and that was a role that I thought would be beneficial to the board,” says McCloud.

-McCloud’s passion and drive for service made an impression on the executive board so much that they created a position on the executive board that was dedicated to philanthropy with McCloud as the first to hold the position.
-From there, the management information systems and finance major went on to serve as the interim vice president and is now serving as president of the organization.
-“It was a lot of pressure at the time, but looking back, I definitely grew a lot and learned a lot from the position.”
+McCloud’s passion and drive for service made an impression on the executive board so much that they created a position on the executive board that was dedicated to philanthropy, with McCloud as the first to hold the position.
+From there, she went on to serve as interim vice president and then as president.
+“It was a lot of pressure at the time, but looking back, I definitely grew a lot and learned a lot from the position,” she says.

 McCloud joined BRIDGE after her first year at the University and quickly found a resource for support and guidance that she had previously found unmatched.
 McCloud credits BRIDGE with helping her form a feeling of home while at Drexel through staff support and student connections.

 “There’s no words to say how thankful I am to the BRIDGE leadership for being there whenever I need them,” says McCloud, “I feel that without BRIDGE, I wouldn’t be in my current position today.”

 “Having that surrounding circle of supporters and close friends really helped me.
 I didn’t do it alone.”